Djklania/AI_Machine-Learning-Projects/README.md

 ## Image Classification with different models
 This file is dedicated to image classification, employing a range of model architectures such as Inception_v1, Inception_v2, Inception_v3, and Inception_ResNet_v2.
 Furthermore, we incorporate diverse baseline images for a comprehensive analysis.

+## Custom Layer Creation
+This file is dedicated to the creation of custom layers in TensorFlow, with a specific focus on implementing custom layers for word embeddings thus providing an in-depth exploration of extending the capabilities of this deep learning framework.